DanBuchan/profile_drift/README.md

 * --output_file : Name of a fasta file to put the protein strings in
 * --starting_string_file : Seed string to start.
 All strings will be the same size as the seed string
 * --matrix_distance : flag to toggle if the distance should be interpreted as a substitution distance or a value from a distance matrix
+* --probability_selection : when selecting a substitution draw it from the distance matrix as though it were a probability distribution

 #### matrix_distance